 Developing a more effective and pro-poor social protection system will be crucial to accelerating poverty reduction in Panama.
 In order to broaden the base of potential beneficiaries, the country needs to further increase private sector competitiveness and improve access to education and health.
 In addition, greater focus on developing skills and stimulating innovation will be needed.

-The Government of Panama has also committed additional resources to social protection programs, such as “100 a los 70” that provides US$100 for retirees 70 years or older not covered by pension programs and the “Beca Universal” program that grants an annual US$180 scholarship to students enrolled in public schools as well as eligible students in eligible private schools.
+The Government of Panama has also committed additional resources to social protection programs, such as “120 a los 70” that provides US$120 to more than 100,000 retirees over 70 years of age who are not covered by pension programs and the “Beca Universal” program that grants a monthly scholarship of US$20 to 550,000 students in public and eligible private schools.